Kris' Locomotion and Manipulation Planning Toolbox (Klamp't)

 OpenRAVE is a similar library developed at CMU concurrently with Klamp't, but with a stronger focus on manipulation problems.
 OpenRAVE does not support legged robots.
 Moreover, simulation in OpenRAVE is often conflated with modeling and planning, whereas in Klamp't they are fully decoupled.

 Klamp't differs from other robot simulators (e.g., Gazebo, Webots, V-REP) because it has better collision handling that lets it handle complex contact phenomena between unstructured meshes and even point clouds.
 Other simulators typically require a robot and its environment to be composed of simple geometric primitives or convex polyhedra, while Klamp't works well with polygon soup or point clouds directly from a CAD program or a depth scanner.
-Other simulators typically have better visualizations and sensor simulation capabilities.
-Klamp't ignores the bells and whistles and focuses on stable, robust contact.
+Klamp't visualization doesn't support shadows.

 Most beginners should start learning the Python API and going through the examples in the manual.
 Exercises from an introductory graduate course on robotics are provided in the Klampt-examples/Python/exercises folder.
-An open-source textbook, Robotic Systems is being prepared, which will help you become more familiar with 3D transformations, configuration spaces, feedback control, and motion planning.
+An open-source textbook, Robotic Systems, will help you become more familiar with 3D transformations, configuration spaces, feedback control, and motion planning.

 C++:.